stevekinney/your-first-lines-of-js/README.md

 Here is a fun rule for global variables: "Use as many as you need and as few as you can get away with."

-Let's embark on a series of steps to make it easier to support multiple blockes.
+Let's embark on a series of steps to make it easier to support multiple blocks.
 One of the first things we can do is organize all of the variables that control the size and position of our block and convert them to properties on a single `block` object.
-Creating objects in JavaScript is super easy.
+Creating objects in JavaScript is easy.
 You can create a new object using `{}`.

 Let's do this in a series of small steps.
-We'll start by making a brand new object and then define the properties we need on that object.
+We'll start by making a brand new object and will then define the properties we need on that object.
 Instead of having five global variables, we'll just have one (`block`, in this case).
 The rest will all be defined as properties on `block`.

 ```javascript
 function setup() {